demustamas/Mathemathical-Modeling-Practice/README.md

 - `./playground.ipynb`: Contains the scripts under development or trial

-The progress and results are documented in the `documentation.tex` file, a pdf format can be found in `./build/`
+The progress and results are documented in the `documentation.tex` file, a pdf format can be found in `./build/` The corresponding folders and files:
+- `./plots/`: To store the images inserted into the LaTeX file
+- `./build/`: Temporary build directory for the LaTeX file, contains the pdf as default
+- `./documentation.bib`: Bibliography

 ## The project is still in work.